 - Develop increased brand recognition and become niche authoritative

 You can specify time frames for achieving each of the objectives.
 Write down the percentage improvement you want to see and why you’d like to achieve the goals.
 Don’t forget to create a system that allows you to track results.
-You could include details like sales figures, number of click-throughs, profits and anything else that’ll help track progress.
+You could include details like sales figures, number of click-throughs, profits, and anything else that’ll help track progress.

 Choose a strategy

 Depending on your objectives, you may create other types of content such as white papers, eBooks, courses, infographics, PowerPoint presentations, webinars, podcasts, magazine articles, speeches & workshop interviews, and newsletters.
-For each of the content types chosen decide on a publishing platform e.g. WordPress for a website and blog, YouTube for videos, and iTunes or Stitcher for podcasts.
+For each of the content types chosen decides on a publishing platform e.g. WordPress for a website and blog, YouTube for videos, and iTunes or Stitcher for podcasts.

 Create a core message

 You will also need to create a core message for your readers, stating the primary benefit you offer them.
 Use the mission statement to tell them how you want to impact their lives.
 Take a look at your competitor’s core message and overall content marketing strategy.
 Determine how you can improve on their strategy and capitalize on their weakness.